schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Plurality

-A security guard telephones a hallway at a exit.
+A security guard telephones a hallway at an exit.

 ## Nail-biting Lifeblood